-Arriving completely out of left field, Animal Logic (1996) casually referenced such disparate cultural phenomena as comedian Bill Hicks, drug smuggler Howard Marks, 17th-century scientist Isaac Newton – and the Super Furry Animals’ pet hamster.
+Arriving completely out of left field, their debut album Fuzzy Logic (May 1996) casually referenced such disparate cultural phenomena as comedian Bill Hicks, drug smuggler Howard Marks, 17th-century scientist Isaac Newton – and the Super Furry Animals’ pet hamster.

-Indeed, Super Furry Animals had formed with the aim of making techno records and, later that summer, invaded the festival circuit in a bright blue tank with a large sound system attached and “If You Don’t Want Me To Destroy You . . .” painted on the gun barrel.
+Later that summer, the band invaded the festival circuit in a bright blue tank with a large sound system attached and “If You Don’t Want Me To Destroy You . . .” painted on the gun barrel.

 Huw ‘Bunf’ Bunford